elmadev/recplayer-react/README.md

 />
 ```

 The `width` and `height` properties can be set either as pixel values, or as "auto" in which case the player will be resized to the size of the parent element.
 The `zoom` property sets the initial zoom level of the player.
 The `recUrl` and `levUrl` are of course the urls of the files that should be loaded.
 If you add `controls` property to the component player controls will be overlaid on the player.
 With `autoPlay` property you can control whether the the playback of the replay will start automatically or not, default value is `false`.
 You can pass in a custom url where the recplayer will load the images with the `imageUrl` property.
-Use `wakeLock` prop to prevent display going off during a replay playback (implemented using the wakeLock api https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API)
+Use `wakeLock` prop to prevent display going off during a replay playback (implemented using the wakeLock api https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API).
+You can pass a callback function to `onPlayPause` prop which will be called whenever the player pauses or resumes playback.
+The function receives a boolean value as a parameter indicating whether the player is playing or not.
+Use `frame` prop to pass in a frame number where the player should resume playback.
+This only works when a replay is already loaded on the player; when you change the value of this prop the player will automatically jump to the given frame.
+Useful if you want to skip to some certain part of the replay from the code.

 ## Setting up the dev environment
 If you want to develop this project follow these instructions: